LSPosed/MagiskOnWSALocal/README.md

     - If you have an official WSA installation, you should uninstall it first.
 (In case you want to preserve your data, you can backup `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` before uninstallation and restore it after installation.)
 1. Magisk/Play store will be launched.
 Enjoy by installing LSPosed-zygisk with zygisk enabled or Riru and LSPosed-riru

+## FAQ
+- Can I delete the unzipped folder?

+    No.
+- Why the size of the zip does not match the one shown?

+   The zip you downloaded is compressed and Github is showing the uncompressed size.
+- How can I update WSA to new version?

+    Rerun the Github action, download the new artifact, replace the content of your previous installation and rerun `Install.ps1`.
+Don't worry, your data will be preserved.
+- How can I get the logcat from WSA?

+    `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalState\diagnostics\logcat`
+- How can I update Magisk to new version?

+    Do the same as updating WSA
+- VPN is not working?

+    Tell Microsoft to fix it.
+We cannot fix it easily.
+- How to pass safetynet?

+    Like all the other emulators, no way.
+- Virtualization is not enabled?

+    `Install.ps1` helps you enable it if not enabled.
+After rebooting, rerun `Install.ps1` to install WSA.
+If it's still not working, you have to enable virualization in BIOS.
+That's a long story so ask Google for help.
+- How to remount system as read-write?

+    No way in WSA since it's mounted as read-only by Hyper-V. You can modify system by making a Magisk module.
+Or directly modify system.img.
+Ask Google for help.
+- I cannot `adb connect localhost:58526`

+    Make sure developer mode is enabled.
+If the issue persists, check the ip address of WSA in the setting page and try `adb connect ip:5555`.
+- Magisk online module list is empty?

+    Magisk actively remove online module repository.
+You can install module locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.
+- Can I use Magisk 23.0 stable or lower version?

+    No. Magisk has bugs preventing itself running on WSA.
+Magisk Canary has fixed them.
+So try Magisk 23 canary or higher version.
+- But Magisk has removed hide since 23 canary?

+    Use [Magisk Alpha](https://t.me/magiskalpha) or use Zygisk with [Shamiko](https://t.me/c/1414270883/25744) for hidding.
+To intergrate Magisk Alpha, get Magisk apk link from this file: https://github.com/vvb2060/magisk_files/blob/alpha/alpha.json for the Github Action.
+- How can I get rid of Magisk?

+    Input `none` as root solution.

 ## Credits
 - [Magisk](https://github.com/topjohnwu/Magisk): The most famous root solution on Android
 - [The Open GApps Project](https://opengapps.org): One of the most famous Google Apps packages solution